KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The hanging ivy on the walls of the Dantooine enclave landing pad has a couple of positional issues
 * The male player head PMHC01 has some deformation issues along the jawline
 * The male Twi'lek head has clipping issues with certain animations [ISSUE #84](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/84)
-* The training montage on Dantooine had a number of minor issues [ISSUE #16](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/16)
+* The training montage on Dantooine had a number of minor animation issues [ISSUE #16](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/16)
 * The walking animation doesn't look good: [Movement Animation Fix for both KOTOR and TSL](http://deadlystream.com/forum/files/file/465-movement-animation-fix-for-both-kotor-and-tsl/)
 * There are missing lightmaps in the entrance of the Taris Upper City cantina: [Taris Upper City Cantina Entrance Wall Panel Fix 1.0](https://deadlystream.com/files/file/1345-taris-upper-city-cantina-entrance-wall-panel-fix)
 * War Droid texture variants didn't properly display the blaster texture (Reported by Sith Holocron) [ISSUE #46](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/46)